🏢Agent Office

 Press Command + Space, type Terminal, press Enter.

-In plain English: Terminal is where you paste setup commands.
+In plain English: Terminal is where you paste setup commands if you are not using the desktop installer.

 git --version